shopping Sesame - two varieties

 harvesting

-Since sesame is a small flat seed, make it difficult to dry the seed after it has been harvested; air doesn't circulate well due to its size.
+Since sesame is a small, flat seed, it is difficult to dry after it has been harvested; air doesn't circulate well around the size of a sesame seed.
 Therefore, the seeds are best harvested when they are as dry as possible and then should be stored at 6 percent moisture or less.
 The seed will heat up and become rancid quickly if it is too moist.
 Once harvested, the seeds are usually cleaned and hulled, and sometimes sorted by color.

 preserving